Cars & motorcycles

 With a breast reduction – also known as a reduction mammaplasty – affected women can be relieved from their burden.
 During this operation, excess skin, glandular tissue and fat are removed, thereby reducing the volume of the breast.
 The nipple is returned to its original position.
 With the remaining tissue, the breast is reshaped and the skin encloses it more tautly.

 In theory, breast reductions can be performed on women of any age.
 However, it is important that the woman has stopped growing and the bust is fully developed.
-You can find out more about the operation here.

 Health insurance cover not always available